rsa17826/vex-plus-plus/readme.md

   - ### editor settings

+    - **multiSelectedBlocksRotationScheme**: what happens when rotating a block with selecting more than 1
     - **randomizeLevelModifiersOnLevelCreation**: when creating a new level the level modifiers will be set randomly
     - **minDistBeforeBlockDraggingStarts**: the distance the mouse has to move before the block will be moved or scaled
     - **autoPanWhenClickingEmptySpace**: when dragging on an empty space, with no blocks on it, it will treat it as if editor_pan was pressed.